Conveyancers Act 2006 (review and inquiry)

 - you have made a claim on the Victorian Property Fund, and

-- the Secretary of the Department of Justice has decided to disallow the claim and has served notice of the disallowance on you, and
+- the Secretary of the Department of Justice and Community Safety has decided to disallow the claim and has served notice of the disallowance on you, and

 - you have exhausted all rights of action and other legal remedies for the recovery of the money or other property in respect of which the defalcation was committed, against the relevant licensee and all other persons liable in respect of the loss suffered by you.

 Only the Director of Consumer Affairs may apply for an inquiry.

 Legislation that gives VCAT the power to hear these applications

 - Section 187 and 146 of the Conveyancers Act 2006

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.